DOWNLOAD THE MARCH 2026 NEWSLETTER HERE

 An early start from Bolton Abbey found 23 members of the Friends enjoying a very welcome cup of coffee and mince pie in Bishop Auckland prior to our visit.

-colours mixed with gold enhanced the glorious interiors of this historic building, once the home of the powerful Prince Bishops who ruled from this ancient seat of power.
+Twelve rooms were magnificently decorated at the Bishops’ Palace: included were the State rooms, St Peter’s Chapel and the Private Apartments.
+Winter warming colours mixed with gold enhanced the glorious interiors of this historic building, once the home of the powerful Prince Bishops who ruled from this ancient seat of power.

 The palace is home to a monumental 18th century Neapolitan Nativity scene, a presepe.
 It is 11 feet tall and 15 feet wide.
-There are over 421 individually carved
+There are over 421 individually carved figures portraying classical and Christian mythology with the traditional folk culture of Naples.
+It is one of the most important examples outside Italy.

 The Friends were privileged to be able to attend a special Evensong at the end of our visit in The Bishop’s Chapel.
-The service was taken by Canon Ian Gomersall who
+The service was taken by Canon Ian Gomersall who deputises for the Bishop’s Chaplain when required.
+The lessons were read by our Chairman, Richard Watson and our Secretary, Susan Barker.
+Bespoke service sheets were printed for the Friends for his service and are a lovely souvenir of a wonderful day.

 Many thanks must go to Max and Susan Barker for their meticulous organisation of this event.
-It was thoroughly enjoyed by everyone who experienced ‘The Palace at
+It was thoroughly enjoyed by everyone who experienced ‘The Palace at Christmas’.

 Friends’ visit to wentworth woodhouse on 12 june 2025